shini4i/atlantis-emoji-gate/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/shini4i/atlantis-emoji-gate)](https://goreportcard.com/report/github.com/shini4i/atlantis-emoji-gate)
 ![GitHub](https://img.shields.io/github/license/shini4i/atlantis-emoji-gate)

+A tool that implements mandatory approvals for Atlantis workflows in GitLab Community Edition (CE) using emoji reactions as an approval mechanism.

 </div>

+## The Problem
+GitLab CE doesn't support mandatory merge request approvals, which limits Atlantis workflow capabilities.
+While this feature is available in Premium/Ultimate editions, CE users need an alternative solution.

-## General information
+## The Solution

-`atlantis-emoji-gate` is a tool designed to work with Atlantis on GitLab Community Edition (CE) to ensure that a specific emoji reaction is present on a GitLab merge request.

-This acts as a replacement for mandatory MR approval (which does not work on CE), and can be used to ensure that a specific person has reviewed the MR before `atlantis apply` is allowed to run.
+This tool integrates with Atlantis and GitLab CE to:
+- Use emoji reactions as a lightweight approval mechanism
+- Enforce mandatory reviews (from codeowners) before Terraform changes can be applied
+- Maintain security controls without requiring Premium features

+## How it works

 ```mermaid
 graph LR